kelvinlockwood/policies/abuse/index.md

 ---
-title: Basecamp Restricted Use Policy
+title: FCC Restricted Use Policy
-description: It is not okay to use Basecamp products for these restricted purposes.
+description: It is not okay to use FCC products for these restricted purposes.
 ---

 # Use Restrictions